mojo3344/MoAttenuator/README.md

     { "msg": "setAtten", "type": "resp", val": dB }\n

+You can also find out information on the attenuator with "info":

+    { "msg": "info", "type": "resp" }\n

 The MoAttenuator.py file provides a helper class to accomplish this communication.
 You tell it what serial port to use and then you can call it to send this message over the serial port:

     from MoAttenuator import MoAttenuator